+On April 8, 2015, the Tribe and State executed the Second Compact Amendment, which added the Appendix X2 Addendum to the Compact (the "Second Amendment").

-The SKOKOMISH INDIAN TRIBE (hereafter "Tribe") and the STATE OF WASHINGTON (hereafter "State") entered into a Class III gaming compact (hereafter "Compact") on May 25, 1995, pursuant to the Indian Gaming Regulatory Act of 1988 (hereafter "IGRA").
-At the request of the Tribe, the Tribe and State entered into negotiations for further amendments to the Compact.
-This document represents the parties' agreement to supersede the original Compact as previously amended in its entirety.
+At the request of the Tribe, the Tribe and State entered into negotiations for further amendments to the Compact (the "Third Amendment").
+This document represents the parties' agreement to supersede the original Compact as previously amended in its entirety; however, the Third Amendment does not include nor supersede the Appendix X2 Revisions in place as of the date of this Compact signing, which remain in full force and effect.
 The parties believe the conduct of Class III gaming under the terms and conditions set forth below will, from a regulatory perspective, benefit the Tribe and the State and protect members of the Tribe and citizens of the State consistent with the objectives of IGRA.